FDio/csit/docs/report/honeycomb_functional_tests/csit_release_notes.rst

 Known Issues
 ------------

-Here is the list of known issues in CSIT |release| for Honeycomb functional tests in VIRL:
+Here is the list of known issues in CSIT-|release| for Honeycomb functional tests in VIRL:

 +---+--------------------------------------------+---------------+-------------------------------------------------------------------------+